ShahadAlMulhim/Personal-Blog-Website/README.md

 # Personal-Blog-Website
-This repository is for Udacity's Frontend Nanodegree first project "Personal blog website"
+This repository is for the first project of Udacity's Frontend Nanodegree

 <b> UI Design for the website </b>
 <a href="https://www.figma.com/file/srlv9BqfZ5aFkZpt0iu2uf/Personal-blog-website"> Prototype<a>